 In 1996, the National Multiple Sclerosis Society (NMSS) created an advisory committee that described four distinct categories.
 These course definitions were updated in 2013 to reflect advances in research.

 - clinically isolated syndrome (CIS)

 - primary-progressive MS (PPMS)

 - secondary-progressive MS (SPMS)

-The four categories defined by the NMSS are now relied upon by the medical community at large and create a common language for diagnosing and treating MS. The categories’ classifications are based on how far the disease has progressed in each patient.
+The medical community at large now uses these four categories when diagnosing and treating MS. The types are defined by how far the disease has progressed in each patient.

 Clinically isolated syndrome (CIS) is a single episode of neurologic symptoms that lasts 24 hours or more.
-Your symptoms cannot be tied to fever, infection, or other illness.
-They’re the result of inflammation or demyelination in the central nervous system.
+CIS symptoms can’t be tied to fever, infection, or other illnesses.
+Rather, symptoms are the result of inflammation or demyelination in the central nervous system.